pbannuru/pbannuru/README.md

 # Im  DATA ENTHUSIAST

-- 🔭 I’m currently working in CESC LIMITED
+- 🔭 I’m currently working at CESC LIMITED
 - 🌱 I’m currently learning computer vision and NLP
 - 👯 I’m looking to collaborate on youtube and linkedin
 - 💬 Ask me about any tech related stuff